Returning In-person to Campus:

-- If faculty or staff working on campus test positive, or need to quarantine:
+- If faculty or staff working on campus tests positive, or needs to quarantine:

 - Co-workers who are close contacts will be notified

-- Any close contact individuals will be contacted separately by the Department of Health
+- Other close contacts will be contacted separately by the Department of Health

 - If the faculty member remains well enough to teach, the class will move to remote delivery until the faculty member can return to campus safely.
 Otherwise, a substitute will be assigned, and class will continue to meet on campus.

 - Staff who have tested positive or have been identified as a close contact will be offered the opportunity to work remotely for the period of isolation or quarantine.
 If the person is ill and unable to work, the use of sick time will be expected.

 - IF the College notices a significant upward trend of infection: